Symptoms consistent with the coronavirus (COVID-19):

 The actions you now need to take are:

-- You must take your child and any siblings home
+- The child and any siblings must go home

-- Your child (showing symptoms) must self-isolate for 7 days
+- The child (showing symptoms) must self-isolate for 10 days or until a test result is negative

-For children under 5 years old in England and Wales who have symptoms of coronavirus and live with an essential worker (this test must be performed by a parent or guardian)
+For children under 5 years old in England and Wales who have symptoms of coronavirus, the test must be performed by a parent or guardian

 - for yourself, if you have coronavirus symptoms now (a high temperature, a new, continuous cough, or a loss or change to your sense of smell or taste)